 Christmas Home Tour with Simple Holiday Greenery

-Looking for Christmas decorating inspiration?
-Don’t miss these Christmas home tours with simple holiday greenery for a classic, easy holiday home.
+Looking for Christmas decor ideas?
+Don’t miss these Christmas decorations with simple holiday greenery for a classic, easy holiday home.

 I shared my current resolution a few weeks ago: to change my mindset and vocabulary from “busy” to grateful.
 And to choose more simplicity during a time of year full of… well… busy-ness.
 And clearly I’m not alone because it resonated with so many of you.
 I received emails and comments and messages all saying, “YES!
 Me too!”
 So many that I cried.
 Literally.
 Standing in my kitchen with tears in my eyes.